On the Relationship Between Explanation and Prediction: A Causal View: Introduction and Related Work

-Why hyperparameters as treatments?
-Under a fixed random seed, hyperparameters (e.g., choice of activation, initialization, training budget) are arguably the only reasonable causal ancestor of the model because they fully determine the weights of the resulting model and behavior thereof.
+Why are hyperparameters considered treatments?
+Under a fixed random seed, hyperparameters are arguably the only reasonable causal ancestor of the model because they fully determine the weights of the resulting model and the behavior thereof.
 They are also known to influence the inherent tendencies/performances of the model.
-Models trained on completely different hyperparameters could perform similarly under one metric (e.g., training loss), but have completely different task-specific performance (e.g., fairness)~\citep{d2020underspecification}.
-One can also use the hyperparameters alone to predict the final performance of the models~\citep{unterthiner2020predicting} or even use model's weights to predict hyperparameters~\citep{Eilertsen2020}.
+For example, models trained on completely different hyperparameters could perform similarly under one metric (e.g., training loss), but have completely different task-specific performance, e.g., fairness~\citep{d2020underspecification}.
+One can also use the hyperparameters alone to predict the final performance of the models~\citep{unterthiner2020predicting} or even use the model's weights to predict hyperparameters~\citep{Eilertsen2020}.

+Our study reveals a surprising relationship between $E$ and $Y$ (precisely, measured by how a causal ancestor of the two influences them).
+In particular, for top-performing models, the influence on $E$ from $Y$ \textit{decreases} compared to relatively lower-performing models.
+For some methods, a causal ancestor of both $Y$ and $E$ directly influences $E$ much more than $Y$, leaving $Y$'s influence on $E$ minimal, even though this ancestor, i.e, hyperparameter, should not inform the explanation of the model in any way.
+This finding was consistent across 30k pre-trained models with different hyperparameters across different datasets.
+Our work informs practitioners on what different explanation methods can and cannot be used for: if one's goal is to find $E$ that is related to the prediction, $Y$, methods with little relationship between $E$ and $Y$ under our framework aren't the best choices.
+Our framework can also be used to drive the development of new methods by providing a quantitative metric.

+\paragraph{Related Works} Some studies argue that since many explanation methods claim to reveal a model's rationale behind its \textit{decision} ($Y$), there must be a ``strong correlation'' between $E$ and $Y$, e.g., when $Y$ changes significantly, $E$ must do so as well \cite{adebayo2018sanity,srinivas2021rethinking}, while others argue that $E$ should also reflect other factors in addition to $Y$ such as features in data points and data distribution~\citep{adebayo2018sanity, nie2018theoretical, srinivas2021rethinking, bilodeau2022impossibility}.
+On the one hand, it has been observed empirically that explanations from an untrained model and a trained model can be visually and statistically indistinguishable~\citep{adebayo2018sanity}.
+On the other hand, it was proven theoretically that $E$ has no relation to $Y$ in some cases \citep{nie2018theoretical, srinivas2021rethinking}.
+However, quantitatively validating the relationship between $E$ and $Y$ while controlling for potential confounding factors such as hyperparameters and datasets remains an open question.

-Despite some methodological similarities, our work is fundamentally different from using causal inference to \textit{generate} counterfactual explanations (e.g., \citet{wachter2017counterfactual}), where intervention is on the subset of features in an instance, rather than on a causal ancestor of $E$ while keeping the dataset constant.
+Despite some methodological similarities, our work is fundamentally different from using causal inference to \textit{generate} counterfactual explanations, e.g., \citet{wachter2017counterfactual}, where intervention is on the subset of features in an instance, rather than on a causal ancestor of $E$ while keeping the dataset constant.
 Our goal is to study the relation between $Y$ and $E$, and not to generate explanations.